-Golf Cancelled Today, Standings Final
+State Golf Final Round Cancelled…Thursday Standings Final

 10.)
 Mt.
 Pleasant – 335

-Today’s rainout marks the first time since 1991 where the tournamnet was cancelled due to course conditions.
+It’s the first time since 1991 where the tournament was cancelled due to course conditions.

-Jake Moffett was also a top-20 finisher in this year’s field, shooting an opening (now, final) round score of 77.
+Jake Moffett was a top-20 finisher in this year’s field, shooting a score of 77.

 Here are the individual results for Mt.
-Pleasant, as well:
+Pleasant:

 - Jake Moffett – 77